tonjoo/async-background-worker/docs/index.md

 ## Production Mode

-1. Adjust `wp-config` constant
+1. Adjust `wp-config` constant if needed
     ```
-    // define how long the worker will sleep (in second) if no job if available, usefull to reduce cpu consumption
+    // define how long the worker will sleep (in second) if no job if available, usefull to reduce cpu consumption on shared VPS or non dedicated worker instance
     define('ABW_NO_JOB_PERIOD', 60);

     // define how long sleep each worker will spawn (in micro second), default is 0.75 second